keenahn/codepath-tip-calc/README.md

 * [x] Optional: UI animations

+*
-* [] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+  [] Optional: Making sure the keyboard is always visible and the bill amount is always the first responder.

-I chose not to implement this one because the interface look cluttered.
+  * I chose not to implement this one because the interface look cluttered.